North East England, Yorkshire Dales and Pennines

 The Yorkshire Dales is an outstanding National Park, where the steep sided dales are home to wild upland, grazing sheep, dry stone walls and beautiful stone villages that time seems to have almost forgotten.
 The Dales are served by a selection of guidebooks.
 Two cover an extensive selection of day walks – Walking in the Yorkshire Dales North and East has 43 walks including the Howgills, Mallerstang, Swaledale, Wensleydale, Coverdale and Nidderdale.
 The South and West volume meanwhile covers Wharfedale, Littondale, Malhamdale, Dentdale and Ribblesdale, with 44 routes including the Yorkshire Three Peaks circular challenge walk.
 For runners, there's a book full of routes for Trail and Fell Running in the Yorkshire Dales, each of the 40 routes is between 5 and 24 miles including Whernside, Ingleborough and Pen-y-Ghent.
 For those on a bike, Cycling in the Yorkshire Dales has 23 great circular rides as well as the 2014 Tour de France route.
 Meanwhile in Mountain Biking in the Yorkshire Dales you can find 30 varied routes throughout all the Dales, as well as a MTB version of the Yorkshire Three Peaks.

 To the east of the Yorkshire Dales lies another upland area, the North York Moors.
 The guidebook to walking on the North York Moors provides 50 routes, coastal, clifftop, moorland and deep valleys, and includes the famous Lyke Wake Walk, a 40 mile challenge walk.
-The route is something of a rite of passage, and there is an interesting folklore attached.
 For long distance walkers, there are other options in the area, including the Cleveland Way National Trail (which includes the Yorkshire Wolds Way national trail further south).
 It's worth noting that the Coast to Coast walk passes through the North York Moors on sections of the Cleveland Way.